fawazshohiebar/pavilion/content/collections/pages/en/home.md

             content:
               -
                 type: text
-                text: 'The UAE Pavilion brings together the nation’s leading defense, aerospace, and security innovators, proudly showcasing Emirati expertise and world-class technologies on the global stage.'
+                text: 'The UAE National Pavilion brings together the nation’s leading defense, aerospace, and security innovators, proudly presenting Emirati expertise and world-class technologies on the global stage.'
           -
             type: paragraph
             content:
               -
                 type: text
-                text: 'Driven by a commitment to excellence and collaboration, the Pavilion highlights the UAE’s dedication to building advanced solutions, fostering international partnerships, and shaping the future of the industry.'
+                text: 'Driven by a commitment to excellence and collaboration, the Pavilion showcases the UAE’s dedication to developing advanced solutions, fostering international partnerships, and shaping the future of these strategic industries.'
+          -
+            type: paragraph
+            content:
+              -
+                type: text
+                text: 'As a fully integrated platform, the Pavilion features cutting-edge ‘Made in UAE’ products and solutions, uniting leading Emirati companies and specialized institutions that exemplify the nation’s growing industrial and technological capabilities.'
+          -
+            type: paragraph
+            content:
+              -
+                type: text
+                text: 'The Pavilion reflects the UAE’s strategic vision to build a world-class national defense sector—one that empowers local industries, enhances global competitiveness, and strengthens international collaboration.'
+          -
+            type: paragraph
+            content:
+              -
+                type: text
+                text: 'Through innovation, advanced manufacturing, and strategic partnerships, the UAE National Pavilion embodies the nation’s aspiration for a sustainable, globally recognized defense and aerospace ecosystem.'
         background_state: white
   -
     type: set